enasequence/read_docs/retrieval/programmatic-access/cross-reference.rst

    continued....

-The resulting format can differ the detail of information returned it can be worth exploring the endpoints available for both options.
-In the above example, the TSV provides more direct readability but the JSON format gives additional information on when the cross-references for that Source were most recently updated.
+In the above example, the TSV provides more direct readability but the JSON format provides additional information on the date the cross-references for that Source were most recently updated.
+It can be worth exploring both the 'tsv' and 'json' endpoints available before deciding what is most useful for your particular use-case.

 In addition to providing an overview of the cross-reference service, this endpoint is useful for determining the Source name for any sources you may want to explore further.